Review and road test of the Mitsubishi Mirage

 JUST A MIRAGE?

-Mitsubishi answers the call for a low cost, high efficiency supermini with its Mirage.
+Mitsubishi answers the call for an affordable, decent quality modern supermini with its Mirage.
 Jonathan Crouch reports

 Ten Second Review of the Mitsubishi Mirage

 If you object to the way that superminis are so pricey nowadays but you don't like the idea of a budget brand one, then here's a different option for you to consider, the Mitsubishi Mirage.
 Previously, it looked and felt a bit cheap, but Mitsubishi has moved to change that with this latest version, offering smarter looks, greater efficiency and a plusher cabin.
 It's not luxuriously finished or especially dynamic to drive but at these prices who's complaining?
 Worth a look.

 Small cars are designed for people who want motoring conducted on a very small operating budget.
 But that doesn't necessarily mean that buyers of this sort are looking for a budget feel.
 Some want their sense and sensibility with a bit of style - and maybe a little of the luxury that they've been used to when owning larger cars in the past.
 It's at these people that Mitsubishi is targeting this car, the Mirage.